binkley/homebrewery-files/warpipes.md

 Spells are never upcast when played from your _Warpipes_.
 DC for magical effects depend on the rarity of your instrument.
 If casting a spell with your pipes you must continuing playing to maintain _[Concentration](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Concentration)_.

+#### Pipes from Lore

+Sets of pipes mentioned by scholars or spoken of by charlatans:

 | Charges | Pipe Set |
 |:-:|--|
 | 1 | _Giving the Thumb_, _Heroic Tune_, _Pipes of Bane_, _Pipes of Blessing_ |